HighwayChile/Final_Assignment_CS260/README.md

 // Does openGl have typical sort of collision detection? if so, could make a collision object, as well as visual object for each node.
 // Research openGL collision, and if it is easy, make a 3D graph.

+I originally had wanted to include the dangling edges.

+I am not sure if I want to have a remove function, but it would be a good way to prove it's pathfinding.

+OUTLINE - User begins in room Zep Tepi.
+There are three paths; A, B and C. User will be asked which path to take, then the user will be asked what room they have entered (name new vertex, room).
+User will be asked how many paths they see(min 1, max 10, new edges.)

 This graph should allow user to: